 How tough?
 Easy – short rides with relaxing onboard opt-outs

 The spectacularly speckled coast of Croatia is a prime place to island-hop by boat and bike.
-Travelling by yacht allows for scenic sails and sundowners on deck, while having a bike onboard means, when you dock at the next outcrop, you can explore more of its cobbled alleys and countryside.
+Travelling by yacht allows for scenic sails and sundowners on deck, while having a bike onboard means that when you dock at the next outcrop, you can explore more of its cobbled alleys and countryside.

 The islands – such as hip Hvar, vine-streaked Korcula and unspoilt Brac – aren’t huge and there are hills, but there’s no need to rush, and the focus is more on cultural immersion.
 If your legs are tired, spend the day lolling onboard.